 Most times it makes little sense to implement high security features for services that do not deliver sensitive content.
 The original concept behind Twitter was to simply deliver short text messages with little value and at first glance, a Twitter account does not seem to have much value.
 Twitter accounts are free and the only information that you send out using Twitter is supposed to be small talk (eg. “Made lemon vanilla cupcakes with..”).

 When security is given little importance from the start, web applications have a tendency to have vulnerabilities.
-In the recent months, Twitter has taken quite a beating when it comes to security.
+In the recent months, Twitter security has taken quite a beating.
 The service has been host to worm attacks, spammer and malware content.
-What sorts of vulnerabilities were exploited.

 XSS worms were not the only problem that Twitter faced.
 Some accounts on Twitter have more value than others, such as Barak Obama’s or Britney Spear’s twitter account.
 When these high profile accounts were compromised, the attackers could reach thousands and millions of followers and send them ‘funny’ messages as well as link to malicious code.
 These high profile accounts were compromised due to a weak password used by Twitter’s own support.